hybridherbst/3d-formats/README.md

 Lights are treated as punctual (zero size).
 - directional (lux (lm/m2))
 - point (candela (lm/sr))
+  - distance = 0 is not allowed, undefined should result in infinite distance
 - spot (candela (lm/sr))
   - inner/outer cone angle
 - Decay: physical (inverse square) and additional falloff with a "range" parameter